Leica Q Typ 116 vs Fujifilm X-Pro2

 The Leica Q (Typ 116) and the Fujifilm X-Pro2 are two enthusiast cameras that were officially introduced, respectively, in June 2015 and January 2016.
 The Q Typ 116 is a fixed lens compact, while the X-Pro2 is a mirrorless interchangeable lens camera.
 The cameras are based on a full frame (Q Typ 116) and an APS-C (X-Pro2) sensor.
-Both cameras offer a resolution of 24 megapixel.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+Both cameras offer a resolution of 24 megapixels.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 Body comparison: Leica Q Typ 116 vs Fujifilm X-Pro2

-The physical size and weight of the Leica Q Typ 116 and the Fujifilm X-Pro2 are illustrated in the side-by-side display below.
+The side-by-side display below illustrates the physical size and weight of the Leica Q Typ 116 and the Fujifilm X-Pro2.
+The two cameras are presented according to their relative size.
 Three consecutive views from the front, the top, and the rear side are shown.
 All width, height and depth dimensions are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the Q Typ 116 – represents the basis or 100 percent across all the size and weight measures).
+You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the Q Typ 116 – represents 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Fujifilm X-Pro2 is notably larger (13 percent) than the Leica Q Typ 116.
 It is noteworthy in this context that the X-Pro2 is splash and dust-proof, while the Q Typ 116 does not feature any corresponding weather-sealing.